Recreational Therapists

 Introduction

-Recreational therapists, also known as therapeutic recreation specialists, plan, organize, direct, and monitor medically approved recreation programs for patients in hospitals, clinics, and various community settings.
+Recreational therapists plan, organize, direct, and monitor medically approved recreation programs for patients in hospitals, clinics, and various community settings.
 These therapists use recreational activities to assist patients with mental, physical, or emotional disabilities to achieve the maximum possible functional independence.
-Recreational therapists hold about 19,800 jobs in the United States.
+Recreational therapists, who are also known as therapeutic recreation specialists, hold about 16,600 jobs in the United States.

 Quick Facts